Hesperian Health Guides

 Blood from the anus

 Bright red blood from the anus is most often a hemorrhoid.
-Even if it is not a hemorrhoid, it is not usually a sign of anything dangerous.
 Get help if there is a lot of blood, if there are blood clots coming from the anus, or if there is pain.

 Any blood from the anus (red, dark red, or black) can also be a sign of cancer, see Cancer (in development).